tuva-health/docs/docs/data-marts/encounter-types.md

 | other           | lab - orphaned                      |
 | other           | orphaned claim                      |

+The output of the encounter grouper is the Encounter table in the Core Data Model.
 The core.encounter table has flags associated with each encounter making it easy to find specific claims or claim lines that occurred during that encounter.
-Some flags apply only to specific encounter types, like delivery (acute inpatient).
+Some flags apply only to specific encounter types, like delivery, which applies only to acute inpatient.
 The available flags are:

 - observation
 - lab